-Incorporated in 1873 after the discovery of rich silver ore on the slopes of the surrounding Mosquito Mountain Range, the mountain community of Alma offers visitors many sites reflecting the early mining pioneer days, natural beauty, and recreational opportunities.
+Incorporated in 1873 after the discovery of rich silver ore in the Mosquito Range, the mountain community of Alma offers visitors many sites that reflect the early mining pioneer days, natural beauty, and recreation opportunties.

-The town, at an elevation of 10,578 feet above sea level, holds the distinction of being the highest incorporated municipality in North America.
+At an elevation of 10,578 feet above sea level, Alma holds the distinction of being the highest incorporated municipality in North America.
 Worthwhile places to visit in the Alma area include the following:

-The 1871 Clesson Cabin was one of the first permanent residences in Alma.
+- The 1871 Clesson Cabin was one of the first permanent residences in Alma.
 Originally built as the Stagestop.

-- The Bristlecone Pine Scenic Area above Alma protects an unusual stand of wind-sculpted bristlecone pine trees, some of which are nearly 1000 years old.
+- The Bristlecone Pine Scenic Area above Alma protects a stand of wind-sculpted bristlecone pine trees, some of which are nearly a thousand years old.

 - The 1894 Paris Mill, three miles west of Alma, was once an important site for processing precious metals.
 A Gold Arrastra in the same area, employed one man and his donkeys to grind gold-bearing ore.